ChristianIsaacTran/todo-list-TOP/README.md

     (Done) Complete button: Confirmed working 5/1/2025. toggles a crossed out faded thing to indicate the todo is completed.

     Edit: Edit the todo properties and update them.

-    remove: completely removes the todo from the project.

-    (will work on this one next) **view: will let the user view the entire selected todo in detail, probably through a modal.

     **note: max-character length for todo-description is 275 characters

+    (Doing this one next!) **remove: completely removes the todo from the project.

+    (Done) view: Confirmed working 5/5/2025.
+Will let the user view the entire selected todo in detail, probably through a modal.